d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 np.mean(predictions==y_test)  # Accuracy
 ```

-## Geometry of linear transformations
+## Geometry of Linear Transformations

 Through :numref:`sec_scalar-tensor` and the above discussions,
 we have a solid understanding of the geometry of vectors, lengths, and angles.